Superrehtard/old_diaspora_wiki/Installing-on-Gentoo.md

 When mysqld is up and running, don't forget to add it to default runlevel:

     rc-update add mysql default

+## Step 7: start Redis

+Start Redis:

+    /etc/init.d/redis start

+and add it to the default runlevel:

+    rc-update add redis default

+It is recommended to disable connections to redis from outside localhost.
+This is default configuration which can be validated by checking **netstat -l** output.

 ## Step 6: create system user to run Dispora